Duolei-Wang/Duolei-Wang/README.md

 ### Hi there ^_^ 👋

-Hi, I'm D. Wang, a Chinese student who received a B.Sc degree from Dept.Math, Southern University of Science and Technology (SUSTech).
+Hi, I'm Duolei Wang, a Chinese student who received a B.Sc degree from the Dept. Math of Southern University of Science and Technology (SUSTech).

 I'm looking for PhD programs in PLT related.